polymurph/MAX31865/README.md

 ```c
 max31865_t TempSensor;
 ```
-This instance has not yet been initialized and must be done with the init function to complete the process as following...
+This instance has not yet been initialized.
+This can be done by passing the created object to the init function as following...
 ```c
 max31865_init(&TempSensor,...);
 ```
-The init function will update all the struct members of the TempSensor Object with your desired configurations.
+The init function will update all the struct members of the TempSensor object with your desired configurations.
 It will aslo automatically write the desired configurations and the upper and lower temperature fault thresholds directly to the device (MAX31865).

 ### 2.1.
 Init Function Parameters Description <a name="p_2_1"></a>
 ```c
 max31865_init(max31865_t*  device,...);
 ```
-**device** is a pointer to your Object.
-Your Oject must be passed by pointer to be able to initialized.
+**device** is a pointer to your object.
+Your oject must be passed by pointer to be able to initialized.
 For example...
 ```c
 max31865_init(&TempSensor,...);
 max31865_readADC(&TempSensor);